 Explores the power dynamics of gender and the body in Asian religious texts and art.
 This course considers how images of the feminine, conceptions of the body and its regulation, and constructions of gender is Asian religious traditions have either reinforced and/or challenged religious doctrines, religious status, and societal views about women.
 PREQ: Two religious studies courses, including at least one in Asian religion or instructor permission.
-Requirements met: Humanities Breadth/Discover and Full Writing Competency.
+Requirements met: Humanities Breadth/Discover, Full Writing Competency, Advanced Writing Competency, Global Diversity, and Systems of Power, Privilege, and Inequality.